 Midsommar is considered another great opportunity to get drunk or pregnant

-By the way, most Swedish babies are born on the 21 of March, nine month after midsummer.
+By the way, an unusual high amount of Swedish babies are born on the 21 of March, nine month after midsummer.

 Special midsummer advice